01618830666

 Legal Penalties:

-If the plant spreads to ecologically sensitive areas or protected sites, you might be in violation of the Wildlife and Countryside Act 1981 and the Environmental Protection Act 1990.
-Intentional planting or causing Japanese Knotweed to grow in the wild is an offense, and you could face penalties.
+If the plant spreads to ecologically sensitive areas or protected sites, you might violate the Wildlife and Countryside Act 1981 and the Environmental Protection Act 1990.
+Intentional planting or causing Japanese Knotweed to grow in the wild is an offence, and you could face penalties.

 Strained Neighbour Relations: